-We define digital literacies as those capabilities that fit someone for living, learning, working, participating and thriving in a digital society.
+Those capabilities that fit someone for living, learning, working, participating and thriving in a digital society"

 - Communication, collaboration and participation

 - Information, data and content